The best Netflix Christmas movies and shows

 Festive things to watch on Netflix this wonderful time of the year.

-Oh, and as a bonus we recommend Fireplace for Your Home: Birchwood Edition.
+Oh, and as a bonus we recommend the 4K Fireplace for Your Home: Birchwood Edition.
 This is literally just watching a roaring fire for an hour and nothing else.
 We kid you not.
 It’s absolutely brilliant, we swear you can feel genuine warmth coming from it.
 It even makes the sound of crackles as the logs slowly burn.
 This is the kind of Netflix content you want.
 This is what your hard earned money goes towards.

 Best Netflix Christmas movies and shows